 - After the automatic withdrawal period a student may withdraw only with the permission of his or her dean.
 This approval is given only for urgent reasons relating to extended illness or equivalent distress.
 To qualify for the grade of W, a student must be passing the course on the date of withdrawal.
 If the student is failing, the grade recorded on the date of withdrawal will be F.

-- Poor performance in a course is not considered grounds for a late withdrawal.
+- 2. Poor performance in a course is not considered grounds for a late withdrawal.
 No withdrawal forms will be processed in the Office of the Registrar after the last day of classes for the term/session.
 Any requests for a late withdrawal after the last day of classes must go through the grade appeal process."

-- 3. Extenuating circumstances can include:
+- 3. Extenuating circumstances can include:medical condition/ hospital stay/ accident

-- 4. medical condition/ hospital stay/ accident
+- 1. incarceration

-- 5. incarceration
+- 2. psychological/emotional issues

-- 6. psychological/emotional issues
+- 3. learning disability (newly diagnosed)

-- 7. learning disability (newly diagnosed)
+- 4. death of family or close friend

-- 8. death of family or close friend
+- 5. issues with a class/faculty (well documented)

-- 9. issues with a class/faculty (well documented)
+- 6. eviction/homelessness

-- 10. eviction/ homelessness
+- 7. medical/hospital stays

-- other major life event that severely impacts the student
+- 8. other major life event that severely impacts the student